Last updated: 31/01/2020

 We collect information through various ways.
 Below outlines, how we collect the information we hold:

 Completing a b-Heard survey: The b-Heard survey can be received three ways, a) electronic survey (via email) b) paper survey c) login code (complete survey online by inserting a code).
 Your Employer will decide which type or combination of survey, best suits your organisation.
-Each survey is allocated to an individual, this is important as Best Companies needs to know who you are and where you sit in the organisation structure so we can create meaningful insightful reports for your organisation.
+Each survey is allocated to an individual, this is important as Best Companies needs to know who you are and where you sit in the organisation structure, so we can create meaningful insightful reports for your organisation.
 You will notice there is nowhere to write your name.
 This is because we want you to be able to answer the b-Heard survey honestly, and for your survey responses to remain anonymous to your employer.
 Therefore, we can identify you, but your employer cannot.

-We will ask you a range of questions about your employer, your manager and the management team and in some cases information about you.
-This is in order for us to accurately measure your organisations overall engagement and generate a customised reports for your organisation.
+We will ask you a range of questions about your employer, your manager, the management team and in some cases information about you.
+This is in order for us to accurately measure your organisations overall engagement and generate a customised report for your organisation.
 It is important that you answer honestly, so that organisations receive a true reflection of their employee engagement stance.
 Data collected through a b-Heard survey will become part of the Best Companies Database.
 Survey responses do not become part of the Employers dataset, so we can ensure that the responses remain anonymous.
 The Diversity survey your organisation may ask us to include with the b-Heard survey is to assist your organisation with ensuring equality of opportunity or treatment within the organisation.

 Requesting further information: If you request further information from us directly, through our website you will need to provide us with your email address.
 By providing your email address, you are consenting for us to contact you in order to respond to your enquiry.
 You may withdraw this consent at any time.

 Businesses that use our Services: The services we supply to your employer requires them to provide certain personal data to us about you, in order for us to provide the services.
-Please read the information below relating to understand how we use the data we are provided to provision the services.
+Please read the information below to understand how we use the data we are provided to provision the services.

 Best Companies in association with The Sunday Times

 Organisations that are successful in gaining a position on a Sunday Times Best Companies to work for List, Best Companies will as part of the List service process, provide the organisation PR contact and Project Manager(s) contact details to The Sunday Times.
 The names and contact details of the organisation representative are provided by the employer organisation within the organisation questionnaire, which is completed during survey setup by the organisation.
-This is required in order for The Sunday Times as a separate Data Controller, of this data, to confirm information where required in relation to The Sunday Times organisation profile; request organisation statements; and provide the opportunity for successful organisations to purchase additional awards, the Lists magazine, merchandise and licenses to use the Sunday Times Best Companies to Work for logo.
+This is required in order for The Sunday Times as a separate Data Controller, to confirm information where required in relation to The Sunday Times organisation profile; request organisation statements; and provide the opportunity for successful organisations to purchase additional awards, the Lists magazine, merchandise and licenses to use the Sunday Times Best Companies to Work for logo.